View free policies procedures examples from all manuals. No obligation, no credit card!

 Procedures provide a platform for implementing the consistency needed to decrease process variation, which increases procedure control.
 Decreasing process variation is how we eliminate waste and increase performance.

-The Difference Between Policy and Procedure
+Difference Between Policies and Procedures

 A policy is a guiding principle used to set direction in an organization.
 A procedure is a series of steps to be followed as a consistent and repetitive approach to accomplish an end result.
 Together they are used to empower the people responsible for a process with the direction and consistency they need for successful process improvement.